sakoki/Genomic-Lab/Assignment_2_Sasagawa.Koki-master/Assignment_2_KS.md

 Additionally, an evolutionary tree diagram will allow us to follow evolutionary events and determine whether a gene is orthologous or paralogous by refering to speciation or gene duplication events.
 To compare the molecular homology, we can perform a deep homology and study the evolutionary relationships between two organism based off their transcriptomes.

 To add another layer of analysis, we could perform an experiment to knockout the paralogous or orthologous protein and study the change in phenotype.
 This will allow us to study any redundancy in function, or if the protein is essential.

-Add and commit changes for both this document and your lab notebook to the repository.
-Push to GitHub and set an issue to indicate that you are ready for this to be graded.